Best Maui Helicopter Tours – Which Maui Helicopter Tour is the Best?

 The biggest tip is to wear dark colors.
 The windows have a terrible habit of reflecting light colors and obscuring the View.
 Especially a problem for photographers.
 Darker colors limit this problem.

-Great shot ruined by the reflection of My shorts
+A great shot was ruined by the reflection of My shorts

-Apart from Sunshine who charges for front seating your choice of seats is always a gamble.
+Apart from Sunshine and Blue Hawaiian who charge for front seating your choice of seats is always a gamble.
 Obviously, couples and groups are seated together.
-But Front or back is down to a computer.
+But the Front or back is down to a computer.
 It’s supposed to be for weights and balances but the reality is it’s often just potluck.
 No amount of complaining will elicit a change as that would obviously be unfair to the swapped passengers.
 Yes, the Front seats are better, but the back seats are still really good.
 The elevated position means you are still looking out the front end and you have a large side window to look out of too.
-The left or right side is pretty irrelevant as any impressive sight or vista the pilot will ensure both sides get a good look.
+The left or right side is pretty irrelevant as any impressive sight or vista the pilot will ensure both sides get a good look…Remember every shot on this page is from the back seat!

 Fears